MENU

 Introduction

-Poised at the threshold of 125 years of its existence, Hindu College, which started with thirteen students and six teachers in 1899, has now grown into one of the most coveted higher education institutions in the country with more than 4,000 students and 200 teachers, offering undergraduate courses in 19 disciplines and post-graduate programmes in 14 disciplines in humanities, science, and commerce.
-Today, Hindu College holds an exemplary position amongst the various educational institutions in our country.
-The college secures top rankings in India Today College Rankings and is placed 2nd in NIRF.
+Poised at the threshold of its 125th year, Hindu College, which started with thirteen students and 6 teachers in 1899, has now grown into one of the most coveted higher education institutions in the country with more than 4,000 students and 200 teachers, offering undergraduate courses in 19 disciplines and post-graduate programmes in 14 disciplines in humanities, science, and commerce.
+Today, Hindu College holds a distinguished position amongst the various educational institutions in our country.
+The College secures top rankings in India Today College Rankings and is placed 2nd in NIRF.

-The institution is driven by a quest for excellence articulated in the vision, mission, goals and core values.
+The institution is driven by a quest for excellence articulated in the vision, mission, goals, and core values.
 The Internal Quality Assurance Cell (IQAC) leads the quality assurance and quality enhancement of educational processes at the institution.
-The IQAC presents the Institutional Perspective Plan (Vision 2030), the plan of the institution which began its journey more than a decade ago which has been further updated in line with NEP 2020.
-The major thrust areas include curriculum development, research industry-academia collaborations, student capability enhancement, infrastructural upliftment, sustainable green initiatives and quality assurance and enhancement for the holistic development of the institution.
+The IQAC presents the Institutional Perspective Plan (Vision 2030).
+The plan began more than a decade ago and has been further updated in accordance with NEP 2020.
+The major thrust areas include curriculum development, research industry-academia collaborations, student capability enhancement, infrastructural upliftment, sustainable green initiatives, and quality assurance and enhancement for the holistic development of the institution.

 Perspective Plan Committee